KULeuven-MICAS/accfg-artifacts/README.md

 ## (RECOMMENDED) Running all experiments at once (~ 2 hours):

-After cloning the repository with all submodules, `cd` into it, and run the `./run-all.sh` script.
+After cloning/downloading the repository with all submodules, `cd` into it, and run the `./run-all.sh` script.
 This will spawn the docker container automatically and run itself within it.
 You can alternatively start the docker container manually using: `docker run --rm -itv $PWD:/repo:z ghcr.io/kuleuven-micas/accfg-artifacts:latest /repo/run-all.sh`
 The docker image itself is about ~9 GB.